vaginessa/CloudStream/README.md

 CloudStream is an **Android Only** app created to make it easier to watch movies without ads or popups

+***Info:***

+To play videos it is recomended to use VLC for Android, the app has no built in video player

+A console application of the app for Windows and Linux can be found at: https://github.com/LagradOst/CloudStreamConsole

 ***Features:***

 **AdFree**, No ads whatsoever